 I’m typing through tears at this very moment, as this still moves my miserable soul to this very day.
 I never knew Dick, but his regular declarations of love for Carol proved to me that true love does exist and what a truly beautiful soul he was.

-So does anyone need a diamond ring and an overpriced bunch of roses to know they are loved?
+So does anyone need a diamond ring that costs a few months of your salary and an overpriced bunch of roses to know they are loved?

 I won’t lie, of course material things are nice but I’d much rather have a kiss and a cuddle and know that I am loved.